-You can apply for CAO and UCAS online by visiting their websites, and you may have the option of a paper application too.
+You can apply for CAO online by visiting their website, and you may have the option of a paper application too.
 Get hold of the free handbooks that explain how to fill in the forms to make sure you have all the information you need.
-Visit the websites or ask for the handbooks at schools, colleges and careers offices.
+You can get these online or ask for the handbooks at schools, colleges and careers offices.

 Listing your preferences

-When filling in CAO and UCAS make sure to put the course you really want to do as first choice, not what you think you'll have the results for.
+When filling in CAO, make sure to put the course you really want to do as first choice, not what you think you'll have the results for.
 Make sure to put down as many course choices as you can, don't limit yourself to just two or three!